Manhattan Annulment Lawyers

 If you think that you have grounds for an annulment, the very first thing to do is to discuss your case with a Manhattan annulment lawyer to ensure that your case meets the legal requirements.
 Going through the annulment procedures can be either quite straightforward or quite complicated depending on whether your spouse agrees with or opposes your petition.
 In cases where your spouse agrees to the annulment, it is often as simple as having your attorney fill out a few forms.

 However, should your spouse oppose the annulment, it will then be necessary to have the case heard in court.
 In this case, it will be up to a judge to hear the evidence and determine whether the marriage meets any of the grounds for annulment.
-Since the case could end up being your word against your spouses, it is essential that you hire a qualified Manhattan annulment attorney in order to give yourself the best chances for success.
+Since the case could end up being your word against your spouses, it is essential that you hire a qualified Manhattan annulment attorney in order to give yourself the chances for success.

 The Effects of Having Your Marriage Annulled